Less fumes, more sensors!

 Carbon monoxide detectors are mandatory

-As of 01.01.2018 carbon monoxide detectors are mandatory in Estonia.
+Carbon monoxide detectors are mandatory in Estonia.
 The sensor must be installed in all living spaces that are heated by gas or in which the gas unit, for example a water heater, is connected to the chimney.
-The Rescue Board recommends that the sensor be installed on the wall also in the places where there is a device associated with the combustion process, such as a wood burner stove, a fireplace or a hob.
+The sensor must be installed on the wall also in the places where there is a other device associated with the combustion process, such as a wood burner stove, a fireplace or a hob.

 The carbon monoxide sensor is engaged when the concentration of carbon monoxide in the air approaches a level that is harmful to human health.
 It is not possible to detect carbon monoxide without a sensor because of its colourless, odourless and tasteless properties.
 The first signs of carbon monoxide poisoning are headaches, dizziness, tiredness or nausea.
 Whilst awake, a person may not associate these symptoms with carbon monoxide poisoning, and whilst sleeping they can remain completely undetected.

 From Eesti Gaas you can order a high-quality carbon monoxide detector Honeywell XC70:

 - Also suitable for use in bathrooms and humid rooms (IP44);